dredly/Advanced-Clicktrack-Editor-Frontend/README.md

 - [x] Add basic guidance to start screen
 - [x] Make it impossible to open a create form and an edit form at the same time
 - [x] Improve form styling
+- [x] Get info on accented beats to display in SectionDisplay component
+- [ ] Fix bug where newly added sections are moved to beginning
-- [ ] Allow arbitrary strong and weak beats (instead of just strong beat on 1)
+- [ ] Get accented beat selection to work on edit form as well
 - [ ] Combine in some way with metronome app